 The low voltage distribution panel is located under the front sofa behind the lounge door.
 On certain models it is under the computer desk.
 Manual reset breakers protect all the 12-volt circuits.
-If a beaker trips, an audible click will be heard, and you may have lights, appliances, or other 12volt systems quit working.
+If a breaker trips, an audible click may be heard, and the 12-volt power supply to certain systems will be cut off.
+The protruding reset button can help identify the questionable breaker.

 Reset the breaker by depressing the small rectangular button on the end of the breaker.
-If the breaker trips a second time, some of the light or appliances on that circuit should be shut off.
-The protruding reset button can identify the questionable breaker.
+If the breaker trips a second time, try shutting off an item on that circuit.
+If the breaker continues to trip the system affected should be checked by a qualified service center.